grafana/tns/README.md

 ### K3D

 To run the TNS demo, you need a Kubernetes cluster.
-Download `k3d` from [here](https://github.com/rancher/k3d/releases/tag/v3.2.0).
-The `k3d` Kubernetes distribution used here runs as a single node cluster inside docker.
+The cluster creation script uses `k3d` which runs as a single node cluster inside Docker.
+The specific version to use depends on your operating system:
+- For Ubuntu 20.04 and lower, use (https://github.com/rancher/k3d/releases/tag/v3.2.0).
+- For Ubuntu 21.10 and higher (which has cgroups v2 enabled by default, and k8s fails to start thinking cgroups are not available), use (https://github.com/rancher/k3d/releases/tag/v5.0.0)

 **Note:** Ensure that your Docker daemon has a minimum of 2.5 GB of total memory available for all pods in this deployment to be scheduled.